-No adjustments shall be made on any shipment of paper stock when the weight variation is 1% or less.
+No adjustments shall be made on any shipment of paper stock when the weight variation is 1% or less for domestic loads and 2% or less for export loads.

-If the variation exceeds 1% the Seller may initiate a Weight Review by submitting a certified scale weight (showing the gross, tare and net of the load) and/or a loading tally showing individual bale weights.
+If the variation exceeds 1% for domestic loads or 2% for export loads, the Seller may initiate a Weight Review by submitting a certified scale weight (showing the gross, tare and net of the load) and/or a loading tally showing individual bale weights.
 The Buyer shall then review the data and either:

-- a. adjust the received weight, or - b. decline the appeal, in which case the Buyer's weight shall prevail.
+- a.
+Adjust the received weight, or - b.
+Decline the appeal, in which case the Buyer's weight shall prevail.

-4. Moisture content
+5. Moisture Content